metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-SystemSoftware.md

 ## NOTES

 We should return empty PSCustomObject if test computer fails
-TODO: Parameter for x64 vs x86 software, then update Find-Installation switch as needed
+TODO: Parameter for x64 vs x86 software, then update Search-Installation switch as needed

 ## RELATED LINKS